Jesus Raises Lazarus

 Learn about or revisit the resurrection of Lazarus.
 Jesus raises Lazarus is the theme for many Sunday Sermons and bible lessons throughout Christianity today.
 Let’s look at some key factors of this great and unforgettable miracle.

-Like all miracles, Jesus raises Lazarus, is the solution to a problem.
+Like all miracles, when Jesus raises Lazarus, it is the solution to a problem.
 In the Gospel of John, Jesus is told that Lazarus of Bethany, Mary and Martha’s brother, is sick.
 John Chapter 11 verse 5, states, “Jesus loved Martha, Mary and Lazarus.”
 At first, they needed a healing.
 When Jesus gets there they will need a miracle.
 When Jesus got the news He did not respond as expected.

 God’s timing was a key factor when Jesus raises Lazarus.
 Jesus chose His Father’s timing over the timing of His friends.
-If He wanted God results, He had to follow God’s leading.
+If He wanted God’s results, He had to follow God’s leading.
 Mary and Martha wanted Jesus to do things their way.
 Jesus chose God’s way.
 His friends were saying, “Come now.”
 The God in Him, said, “Go later.”
 Strangely, Jesus intentionally waits for Lazarus to die.
 Paul tells us in

 1 Corinthians 1 verse 27 “..God hath chosen the foolish things of the world to confound the wise; …..the weak things …to confound the mighty.”

 Sometimes we have a good idea, but God’s ideas are the best.